benhazoom/Coffee-Blog/README.md

 ## 📋 Project Structure and Database Handling:
 Model - Simple Blog entries contains - title, snippet and blog body

-View  - Rendered HTML (ejs) used for dynamic code injections
+View  - Rendered HTML (ejs) used for dynamic code injections, CSS

 Controller – Express.js application rendering  views, partials and database information and handling all requests for the DB.